mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 ## Bonus: static linking with musl and Alpine Linux

 Statically linking a C or C++ program can sometimes save you a lot of library compatibility headaches, especially when you can't control what's going to be installed on whatever you plan to target.
-Building static binaries is however quite annoying on GNU/Linux, due to Glibc actively refraining people from linking it statically. [^6]
+Building static binaries is however quite complex on GNU/Linux, due to Glibc actively discouraging people from linking it statically. [^6]

 Musl is a very compatible standard library implementation for Linux that plays much nicer with static linking, and it is now shipped by most major distributions.
 These packages often suffice in building your code statically, at least as long as you plan to stick with plain C.

 The situation gets much more complicated if you plan to use C++, or if you need additional components.
-System libraries (like `libstdc++`, `libz`, `libffi` and so on) are usually only built for Glibc, so you must compile everything else yourself, including `libstdc++`, which means recompiling GCC or LLVM's `libc++`.
+Any library shipped by a GNU/Linux system (like `libstdc++`, `libz`, `libffi` and so on) is usually only built for Glibc, meaning that any library you wish to use must be rebuilt to target Musl.
+This also applies to `libstdc++`, which inevitably means either recompiling GCC or building a copy of LLVM's `libc++`.

 Thankfully, there are several distributions out there that target _"Musl-plus-Linux"_, everyone's favorite being Alpine Linux.
-It is thus possible to apply the same approach used with FreeBSD on AArch before to obtain a `x86_64-pc-linux-musl` sysroot, complete of libraries and packages built for Musl.
+It is thus possible to apply the same strategy we used above to obtain a `x86_64-pc-linux-musl` sysroot complete of libraries and packages built for Musl, which can then be used by Clang to generate 100% static executables.

 ### Setting up an Alpine container

-A good starting point are the minirootfs tarballs provided by Alpine, which are meant for containers and tend to be very small:
+A good starting point is the minirootfs tarball provided by Alpine, which is meant for containers and tends to be very small:

 ```shell
 $ wget -qO - https://dl-cdn.alpinelinux.org/alpine/v3.13/releases/x86_64/alpine-minirootfs-3.13.1-x86_64.tar.gz | gunzip | sudo tar xfp - -C ~/alpine_tree
 ```

-It is now possible to chroot inside the image in `~/alpine_tree` to set it up with all the packages you may need.
+It is now possible to chroot inside the image in `~/alpine_tree` and set it up, installing all the packages you may need.
-I prefer in general to use `systemd-nspawn` instead then `chroot` because it is vastly better and less error prone. [^7]
+I prefer in general to use `systemd-nspawn` in lieu of `chroot` due to it being vastly better and less error prone. [^7]

 ```shell
 $ $  sudo systemd-nspawn -D alpine_tree